rust-scicomp/website/pages/ferris.md

 # Science Ferris

-Science Ferris is the mascot of the Scientific Computing in Rust 2023 workshop.
+Science Ferris is the mascot of Scientific Computing in Rust.
 Science Ferris was designed by [Andreas Longva](/team.html) and [Matthew Scroggs](/team.html), and uses the [Ferris mascot](https://rustacean.net/) designed by Karen Rustad T&ouml;lva.
 Just like Ferris, Science Ferris can be reused for free under a [public domain CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).